joseph-flinn/site/data/posts/0006-scalable-dev-edd.md

 ```

 `edda init` creates the `XXXX_init_migrator.sql` migration to add the migration tracking table to the database, as seen
-in the directory heirarchy above, replacing whatever built-in migration tracking that might be used to execute the SQL
+in the directory hierarchy above, replacing whatever built-in migration tracking that might be used to execute the SQL
 scripts.
 For instance, `wrangler` comes along with `wrangler d1 migrations` which will track the migrations in a table,
 but it doesn't provide some of the other tools that `edda` provides that are helpful with automating EDD. `edda` also
 sets me up for implementing the _Transition State_ migrations which will not be compatible with the `wrangler d1